 Every year, around 300 children are diagnosed with cancer in Sweden.
 Opportunities for treatment are good, and four in five survive the cancer.
 But many who have survived cancer as a child have different problems later in life.
-Scientists at RISE will now use artificial intelligence to investigate whether it is possible to find patterns among those affected.
+Scientists at RISE will now use applied AI to investigate whether it is possible to find patterns among those affected.

 Children who have survived cancer are often affected by so-called late effects in adulthood.
 Late effects constitute long-term changes that persist after treatment is completed.
 This may include reduced growth in height, heart failure, infertility/sterility, hearing or vision impairment, or learning disabilities, but so far there has been no clear picture of who is affected.